-Arithmetic skills will be consolidated and spatial skills will be further developed.
-Appropriate use of calculators and technology will be encouraged.
+Arithmetic skills will be consolidated and spatial skills will be further developed when appropriate.
+Use of calculators and technology will be encouraged.

-There may be up to three types of effective learning groups operating for girls and boys in Year 7, each covering the same topics.
+There will be two types of effective learning groups operating for girls and boys in Year 7, each covering the same topics.
 Teaching is designed to cater for different learning styles with an emphasis on gender specific interests and experiences.
-The Focus Mathematics group is a modified course which caters for students who require extra assistance with key basic skills and assistance in understanding concepts which may not have been mastered in earlier years.

 Core groups will cover areas of study listed below and there will also be an emphasis on problem solving skills and experience with mathematical investigations.

 The Enrichment and Enhancement group is designed for students requiring extra challenges.
 Work in some areas will be covered in greater depth and there will be a strong emphasis on problem solving skills and key thinking skills.
 Students in this group will be involved in a number of enrichment programs.
 Timetabling enables movement of students from one mathematics group to another based on student performance and learning requirements.

 - Statistics and Probability

-- Whole Number
+- Whole number

 - Integers

 - Fractions

 - Algebra (includes Cartesian coordinates)

-- Decimals and Percent
+- · Decimals and percentages

 - Equations

 - Measurement

 - Angles

 - Transformations and visualisations